How to turn your great ideas into actual results

 Goal: identify the key components of your growth strategy and the metric you’ll use to measure each component.

-Key Activities: choose components and growth metrics that can be combined into a growth model.
-A growth model which you can think of the equation that expresses your growth outcome (in this case Monthly New ARR).
-If you can’t combine your metrics into an equation it’s a clear sign your growth strategy is disjointed.
+Key Activities: choose components and growth metrics that can be combined into a growth model, which is an equation that leads to your growth outcome (in this case Monthly New ARR).
+If you can’t combine your metrics into an equation, your growth strategy is disjointed and you need to rethink it.

-Key Activities: an effective way to generate initiatives is to have a brainstorming session where everyone writes down their ideas for growth initiatives on post-it notes, puts them on the wall (or a Mural board) under the relevant growth metric and then votes on them.
+Key Activities: conduct a brainstorming session where everyone writes down their ideas for growth initiatives on post-it notes, puts them on the wall (or a Mural board) under the relevant growth metric and then votes on them.